I-SpiTfire-U/Pink-Fox-Engine/README.md

-# Pink Fox Game Engine
+# Pink Fox Engine

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![GitHub views](https://komarev.com/ghpvc/?username=I-SpiTfire-U&label=Views)](https://github.com/I-SpiTfire-U)
 [![Author](https://img.shields.io/badge/Author-I--SpiTfire--U-181717?logo=github)](https://github.com/I-SpiTfire-U)

-> A simple lightweight game engine built with C# and SDL3.
+> The Pink Fox Engine is a lightweight, SDL3-powered game engine written in C# for creating 2D games with minimal setup and maximum flexibility.

 ## Background

 The Pink Fox Engine is a hobby project that I'm putting together as a way to learn more about game development and how different things work under the hood in real engines.
 I thought a game engine would be an intriguing project to create as a way of showcasing my ability to code but also as a tool that could actually be used realistically.

 Despite the Pink Fox Engine being a hobby project, I do hope to develop it to a point that it can be used to make a fully functioning game, as I've always wanted to have my own game engine to use for my future game projects and to share with others!

+## Is It Ready For Use?

+Yes, but it's still evolving.
+The core systems are functional and you can make games with it in its current state.
+However, features are still being added over time, so expect changes.
+I’d love to see what people create with the engine, and I welcome any feedback or criticism that comes with that.

 ## To-Do List